dentolos19/home/src/about.md

 Hi!
 I am Dennise! 👋

 It all began when I was in primary school, there was a program that I was using and there was things that I need that wasn't there.
 My curious little brain thought, why doesn't it have it?
-Can I add it myself?
+Can I make it myself?
 How can one make a program?
 It doesn't just appear from nothing right?
 From there, it snowballed into who I am today, a freaking nerd at computers. 😩

 ## Get to know me!